Layne is an animal lover who grew up in a household full of rescued critters. She is a registered veterinary technician.

 3. Shih Tzu

 The Shih Tzu means little lion, but don't let that fool you.
 These dogs are sweet, loving companions and make themselves at home quite easily.
-They can be both playful and sociable as well as cuddly and quiet in the house, reaching only 9-16 pounds in weight and 9-10 inches in height at the shoulder.
+They can be both playful and sociable as well as cuddly and quiet in the house, reaching only nine to sixteen pounds in weight and nine to ten inches in height at the shoulder.
 Shih Tzus are known lap dogs and excellent companions.